Mirac20/Data_projects_TripleTen/sprint1_bank_loan_report/README.md

 ## Project description

-The goal is to prepare a report for the Loan division of a Bank.
-We will need to find out if a customer’s marital status and number of children have an impact on whether they will default on a loan.
+The goal is to prepare a report for the loan division of a Bank.
+We will need to find out if a customer’s marital status and number of children have an impact on whether they will default on a loan or not.
 The bank already has some data on customers’ credit worthiness.
-My report will be considered when building a **credit score** for a potential customer.
+This report will be considered when building a **credit score** for a potential customer.
 A **credit score** is used to evaluate the ability of a potential borrower to repay their loan.

 ## Description of the data